Task 1- Food Log

 Please answer the following questions in complete sentences:

-In regard to last week’s ‘challenge’-Did you try some of your carbohydrate additions or replacements?
+In regard to last week’s ‘challenge’-Did you try your protein swaps?
 If so, how did it go?